edumserrano/csharp-functional/Docs/source/http-result-monad.rst

 HttpResult monad
 ================

-Please read :ref:`about the result monad <result-monad>` first because the HttpResult monad is essentially the same with an added state property of type HttpState.
+Please read :ref:`about the result monad <result-monad>` first because the HttpResult monad is essentially the same with an added state property of type :ref:`IHttpState <http-state>`.
 As the result monad, there are four variations of the HttpResult monad:

 	* HttpResult